 Who actually inherits your estate?

 Your spouse receives all personal belongings plus HKD 500,000, plus half of whatever remains.
 Your children split the other half equally.
+A child who is under 18 does not take their share outright; it is held on the statutory trusts under Cap.
+73 until they turn 18.
 If the total estate is under HKD 500,000, your spouse takes everything and your children receive nothing.

 Step-children who have not been legally adopted receive nothing, regardless of how long you raised them.